SCCapstone/llama/README.md

 # Testing

-In 492 you will write automated tests.
-When you do you will need to add a section that explains how to run them.
+The unit tests are located in  `/coldcall/tests/`.

-The unit tests are in `/test/unit`.
+The test environment settings are located in `/llama/test_settings.py/`

-The behavioral tests are in `/test/casper/`.
+The behavioral tests are in `<not yet implemented>`.

 ## Testing Technology